 For Investors

-- Appreciation History: Average sales prices in Jackson County have risen from approximately $160,000 in early 2016 to over $300,000 by 2026.
+- Appreciation History: Average sales prices in Jackson County have risen steadily from approximately $160,000 in early 2016 to over $322,000 on a rolling 12-month calculation by May 2026.

-- Rental Stability: Healthcare and Government sectors remain large employers, providing a stable tenant base for long-term rentals.
+- Rental Stability: Healthcare and government sectors remain large employers, providing a stable tenant base for long-term rentals.

 Looking Ahead: Jackson County Housing Market in 2026